Territorial Prelature of Trondheim

-The Roman Catholic Territorial Prelature of Trondheim is a Latin Church ecclesiastical jurisdiction of the Catholic Church, located in Norway.
+The Territorial Prelature of Trondheim is a Latin Church ecclesiastical jurisdiction of the Catholic Church, located in Norway.
 Before March 1979, it was known as the Apostolic Vicariate of Central Norway.

 Erik Varden was appointed the bishop in 2019.
 The prelature includes parishes in Trondheim, Kristiansund, Levanger, Molde, and Ålesund.

 History

-The Reformation in Norway ended organized Roman Catholic practice in 1537.
-Between 1688 and 1834, northern Norway was included as part of the Roman Catholic Apostolic Vicariate of the Nordic Missions, before it passed to the Apostolic Vicariate of Sweden in 1834.
+The Reformation in Norway ended organized Catholic practice in 1537.
+Between 1688 and 1834, northern Norway was included as part of the Apostolic Vicariate of the Nordic Missions, before it passed to the Apostolic Vicariate of Sweden in 1834.
 In 1855, Norway north of the Arctic Circle became part of the new Apostolic Prefecture of the North Pole, while the rest of Norway (including Trondheim) remained in the Apostolic Vicariate of Sweden.
 On August 17, 1869, northern Norway rejoined with the rest of Norway in the new Apostolic Prefecture of Norway, which upgraded to Apostolic Vicariate of Norway in 1892.

-When Norwegian Reformation drove the Catholic archbishop out of the archdiocese of Nidaros (Trondheim) in 1537, there were no indications of organized Catholic practice there until 1844, when five residents asked the priest in Oslo to visit them, apparently to help one of their children prepare for First Communion.
+When the Norwegian Reformation drove the Catholic archbishop out of the archdiocese of Nidaros (Trondheim) in 1537, there were no indications of organized Catholic practice there until 1844, when five residents asked the priest in Oslo to visit them, apparently to help one of their children prepare for First Communion.
 The first Catholic parish was re-established in Trondheim in 1872, with French-born Claude Dumahut as the pastor.
 In 1875, the church bought property at Stiklestad in the hopes of building a chapel there to commemorate the martyrdom of St. Olav at the Battle of Stiklestad in 1030.
-Though the parish was founded, and continues to be led by clergy from the Congregation of the Sacred Hearts of Jesus and Mary, several monastic orders – including the Salesians, Sisters of St. Joseph and Order of St. Elisabeth – tried with mixed success to establish themselves in the area.
+Though the parish was founded and continues to be led by clergy from the Congregation of the Sacred Hearts of Jesus and Mary, several monastic orders – including the Salesians, Sisters of St. Joseph and Order of St. Elisabeth – tried with mixed success to establish themselves in the area.
 A seminary was established in 1880, graduating a small group of priests in 1885, who made the first pilgrimage to Stiklestad in hundreds of years.

-Additional parishes were founded in Trondheim (Sacred Heart in 1881, and St. Olav in 1902; later merged as St. Olav), Molde (1923), and in 1930 the chapel at Stiklestad was complete in time for the 900th anniversary of the battle there.
+Additional parishes were founded in Trondheim (Sacred Heart in 1881 and St. Olav in 1902; later merged as St. Olav), Molde (1923), and in 1930 the chapel at Stiklestad was complete in time for the 900th anniversary of the battle there.